 Evelyn Ýr was born and grew up in Germany.
 Happily at home at Lýtingsstaðir since 1995.
 M.A. in cultural science, loves horses and riding and is a passionate host.
 Many years of experience in tourism as a business.
 Qualified tourist guide and sessional University teacher.
 Takes care of marketing, sale, and organization.

 Júlíus Guðni, born 2003 and grown up at Lýtingsstaðir.
 Takes care of all technical matters including the audio guide and technical support.
 Developer and admin of the Lýtingsstaðir network.
-Besides that he loves animals and speaks four languages fluently (well, kind of).
+Besides that he loves animals and to ride fast and speaks three languages fluently.

 Many helping hands are needed on a farm like ours, especially during the summer season.
 Every year young women come to assist us on the farm, with horses and guests.